serilog-contrib/Serilog.Sinks.Postgresql.Alternative/HowToUse.md

 TableCreator.DefaultVarcharColumnsLength = 50;
 ```

-## Upper or lower case table or column names
+## Upper or lower case table or column names:
 Table or column names are always case-sensitive!